apache/pulsar-site/docs/client-libraries-producers.md

                 .send();
   ```

-  For the Java client, we can also use `loadConf` to configure the message metadata.
-Here is the example:
+  For the Java client, you can also use `loadConf` to configure the message metadata.
+Here is an example:
   ```java
   Map<String, Object> conf = new HashMap<>();
   conf.put("key", "my-key");